 Throughout the snap, the roll must be driven primarily by the rudder, and autorotation must be seen to continue.
 This can best be confirmed by the observed conical motion of the longitudinal axis, the largest displacement being at the tail which is furthest from the CG.
 This should not be confused with the spiral motion of a tight barrel roll, wherein the center of gravity of the airplane more noticeably follows a spiral flight path.
 However, the rate of rotation and the angle, relative to the flight path, of the conical longitudinal axis rotation may vary between aircraft types, much as each type of aircraft has different spin characteristics.
 For all aircraft types, the criteria for stopping the snap roll are the same: autorotation must stop at the desired extent of roll, followed immediately by adoption of the attitude or flight path that conforms to the requirements of the underlying figure.
-A nonlooping flight path that is displaced parallel to that prior to the snap is normal, and should not be downgraded.
+A snap roll may cause a lateral or vertical displacement of the aircraft relative to its original flight path.
+Such displacements should not be downgraded as long as the displaced flight path remains parallel to the original flight path.
 Downgrades for errors in the extent of rotation or the following flight path or attitude are penalized at the normal rate of one (1) point per five (5) degrees or error.

 Snap rolls must be observed very carefully to ensure that the rotation is driven throughout by asymmetry in lift induced by continued rudder application and that the competitor is not "aileroning" the aircraft around its longitudinal axis and thus without visible conical fuselage motion.
 The movement of the aircraft's nose or tail departing the flight path prior to autorotation is a good clue to proper initiation of a snap roll, and conical motion of the tail is indicative that autorotation until the end of the figure, the roll becoming driven substantially by application of aileron.
-In this case, a deduction of one (1) point for each five (5) degrees of rotation remaining when the autorotation ends with more than 45 degrees, but less than 90 degrees of rotation remaining, even if the roll is completed with aileron, the figure must be given a numeric zero (0.0).
+In this case, a deduction of one (1) point for each five (5) degrees of rotation remaining when the autorotation ecases must be made.
+If autorotation ends with more than 45 degrees, but less than 90 degrees of rotation remaining, even if the roll is completed with aileron, the figure must be given a numeric zero (0.0).
 If 90 degrees or more of roll remain, the mark becomes an HZ (See 7.3.1).